Advanced Platinum Series P300 Grow Light: In-Depth 2019 Review

 Compared to similar grow lights, the initial price is a bit higher.
 As mentioned earlier, this cost is offset by the energy consumption savings, but the initial start-up cost is higher.
-The lamp is not waterproof which is something you’d need to keep in mind as a grower.This product does hail from the beautiful island of Kaui, Hawaii and because of this shipping to the continental U.S. can take longer and be more costly.
-Although you can order from Amazon and it will ship quickly from a nearby fulfillment center.
-Also, any maintenance or service issues need to be serviced out of Hawaii.
+You’re also paying for top notch performance that isn’t seen in other grow lights consuming 180 watts like this one.This product does hail from the beautiful island of Kaui, Hawaii, so any maintenance or service issues need to be serviced out of Hawaii.

 A grower on Amazon left the product a critical review because they said it was hard for him to get in touch with anyone that worked at Platinum LED.
 I mean, if I lived on a Hawaiian island, I’d probably be pretty unreachable as well.
 With that said, an overwhelming majority of reviews for this product are positive.